Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    The media ingest follows the following common requirements for both
    interfaces.

+   ## Ingest Source Identification ## {#interface-1-2-user-agent}

+   - The [=ingest source=] SHOULD include a User-Agent header (which provides information about brand name, version number and build number in a readable format) in all allowed HTTP messages.
+The receiving entity can log the received information along with other relevant HTTP header data to facilitate troubleshooting.

+   ## General Requirements ## {#interface-1-2-general}

      1. The [=ingest source=] SHALL communicate using the HTTP POST command as defined in the HTTP protocol, version 1.1 [[!RFC7230]].